SixArm/usv/doc/criticisms/index.md

 "My bet is that this will lead to implementations that wrongly treats "␞␛\n" (RS ESC \m) as the real record separator, the same way lots of "CSV" implementations just split on comma and LF."

 I agree.
 I believe the best way to stop wrong implementations is before they happen.
 I believe the best paths are the [RFC](../rfc/)standardization with IETF, and free open source production-quality reference [code](../code/).

+## Cleverness for cleverness’s sake

+"USV would have the disadvantage of using multi-byte characters as delimiters, so you have to decode the file in order to separate records.
+And you still can’t type the characters directly or be guaranteed to display them without font support.
+This honestly seems like cleverness for cleverness’s sake."

+You're correct mostly on your technical points.
+To decode one record, you have to read that one record until you reach its record separator; in other words, you can't just use split on one byte value as you can with CSV.
+That said, you can decode one unit at a time, or one record at a time, or one gorup at a time, or one file at a time; you don't have to decode the whole file.

+As for cleverness, it's not especially clever; it's just ASCII DSV plus visible symbols.
+The core ideas are all from the 1970's.

+## This is kinda stupid

+"I've long wanted a successor to CSV, but this is kinda stupid.
+People like CSVs because they look good, feel natural even in plaintext.
+This is the same reason that Markdown in successful.
+As for including commas in your data, it could just have been managed with a simple escape character like a \, for when there's actually a comma in your data.
+That's it."

+If you want a successor to CSV, do you have suggestions for what you want?
+What I learned is that when you escape with a backslash, then you have to also provide for escaping a backslash, such as two in a row, and then it causes headaches for use cases such as Windows paths, regular expressions, backslash as used in a typical backslash-t for tab or backslash-n for newline, and so on.

+More broadly, CSV handles units and records (such as one spreadsheet sheet), but not groups (such as multiple spreadsheet sheets) or files (such as multiple spreadsheet folios).
+USV handles all of these.

 ## Nobody needs USV, and nobody should use it.